awsdocs/amazon-eks-user-guide/doc_source/mesh-k8s-integration.md

    export MESH_NAME=my-mesh
    ```

 1. Download and execute the sidecar injector installation script with the following command\.

    ```
    curl https://raw.githubusercontent.com/aws/aws-app-mesh-inject/master/scripts/install.sh | bash
    ```

-   A Kubernetes namespace named `appmesh-inject` was created and a container running the injector was deployed into the namespace\.
+   A container with the sidecar injector is deployed into the Kubernetes namespace named `appmesh-system`\.
 If the injector successfully installed, the last several lines of the output returned are similar to the following text\.

    ```
-   deployment.apps/aws-app-mesh-inject configured
+   deployment.apps/appmesh-inject created
-   mutatingwebhookconfiguration.admissionregistration.k8s.io/aws-app-mesh-inject configured
+   mutatingwebhookconfiguration.admissionregistration.k8s.io/appmesh-inject created
-   waiting for aws-app-mesh-inject to start deployment "aws-app-mesh-inject" successfully rolled out Mesh name has been set up
+   waiting for aws-app-mesh-inject to start
-   App Mesh image has been set up
+   Waiting for deployment "appmesh-inject" rollout to finish: 0 of 1 updated replicas are available... deployment "appmesh-inject" successfully rolled out Mesh name has been set up
    The injector is ready
    ```